 Effect on your utility bill

 Operating an electric vehicle is cheaper than a gas powered one.
 One of the reasons is that electricity is cheaper than gas.
-As utility bills are a fact of life though, when you charge your EV at home, you will notice a difference on your energy bill.
+As utility bills are a fact of life though, when you charge your Texas Electric Vehicle at home, you will notice a difference on your energy bill.
 It will go up.
 Just how much additional costs you get from charging at home depends on how much you use your vehicle on a daily basis.
 This is because the more miles you drive, the more your battery is depleted and the more you have to charge.

 There could be seasonal changes in the amount your EV adds to your power bills.
 Charging takes longer in cold weather because the process is less efficient.
 So if you live in cities where it gets cold in some parts of the year, expect your bill to increase during the period.
 Just how much could that be though?
 Let’s do the math.
 The average American drives 37 miles per day.
 If that is true of you, then you would need about 12 kWh of energy per day.
 Texas Electricity costs the average consumer Joe 13.31 cents per kWh, which means you spend $1.6 per day on charging your EV.
 By the end of the month, you would have racked up about $50 extra on your bill.